-Hopes are always raised whenever there is a media reports about a new drug that potentially could have an impact on a widespread health issue.
+Hopes are always raised whenever there is a media report about a new drug that potentially could have an impact on a widespread health issue.
 That’s understandable.
 But sometimes it’s wise to be cautiously optimistic.
 That’s particularly pertinent when the health issue is Borderline Personality Disorder.

 Oryzon Genomics, a Spanish pharmaceutical company, recently presented the results from a Phase 2a clinical trial of a new compound they developed called Vafidemstat.

 Vafidemstat is designed to tamp down agitation and aggressive behaviors, two symptoms often associated with BPD.
 Using a lab technique known as epigenetics, the new compound can modify dysregulated responses to stress that originate in the prefrontal cortex region of the brain.